Medical Educator Certificate Program

-The two-year FAME Medical Educator Certificate Program seeks to prepare clinical educators for excellence in teaching practice through participation in a variety of learning and teaching activities.
+The FAME Medical Educator Certificate Program seeks to prepare clinical educators for excellence in teaching practice through participation in a variety of learning and teaching activities.
 All Feinberg faculty with an interest in medical or health professions education are welcome to apply to this self-directed program.

 Through participation in the program, faculty will: